Summary: 2226 words

-“Dad, you know they won’t let you grow tomatoes, these gardens are for flowers.”
+“You know they won’t let you grow tomatoes, these gardens are for flowers.”

 The woman looked at me, always looked at me, her eyes heavy and digging at my skin.
 My head just ached as I thought about how everyone looked at me in this way now.
-LIke I was an old man, like I couldn’t remember my own name.
+Like I was an old man.
+Like I couldn’t remember my own name.
 Their stupid rooms and bland food spiraling down into days of nothing.
 I hated it here.
 I breathed out in exasperation, “Sure sure, no tomatoes.”

 I brushed my hands off and just sat there in the dirt.

 “I don’t like it here, when am I going home?”